avaika/interview/README.md

     2. How to allow other users to manage a specific process for your user without being root?
     3. What is load avg and how to interpritate it?
     4. How to quotate resources for process?
-6. Load average value is 14.
-Is it good or bad?
 7. Why do we need ssh fingerprints?

 ## Scripting (bash/python)